AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-08-12-A-simple-guide-to-using-ffmpeg.md

 ---
-title:A simple guide to using ffmpeg
+title: A simple guide to using ffmpeg
 author: Ahmad Moussa
 categories:
   - p5js